-After a mild start to the month, the WTOL 11 weather team has issued an ALERT DAY for Thursday as a significant change in the weather pattern ushers in a cold breeze, dropping temperatures and our first snowflakes of the season.
+TOLEDO, Ohio — With Thanksgiving approaching, you may be wondering when wintry weather will finally arrive.
+After a mild start to November, the WTOL 11 weather team has issued an Alert Day for Thursday as a significant change in the weather pattern ushers in a cold breeze, dropping temperatures, and our first snowflakes of the season.

 When will the wintry weather strike, how will it impact your plans, and what do you need to do to plan ahead?
-Meteorologist John Burchfield answers those questions below:
+Meteorologist John Burchfield answers those questions below.

 When

-Temperatures will plummet to the 30s Wednesday night, allowing a few wet snowflakes to mix in with the chilly rain showers.
-The biggest weather impacts from this November storm will arrive on Thursday.
+Frigid air from the northwest, will usher in a chilly airmass by Wednesday evening.
+Temperatures will plummet to the mid 30s Wednesday night, allowing a few wet snowflakes to mix in with the chilly rain showers.

-Rain and snow showers may linger into Friday as the system departs and the cold wind will continue into the start of the weekend.
+Rain and snow showers may linger into Friday as the system departs, and the cold wind will continue into the start of the weekend.

 This system will signal a shift toward a winter-like weather pattern with highs in the 40s likely into the week of Thanksgiving.